This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Under normal conditions, snake plants require little water to thrive.
 The potting soil you use should be just moist.

 If you are using fresh soil, you must sprinkle water evenly over the soil.
-You can use a mulch to help the water sip well through the soil without getting the soil too wet.
+You can use mulch to help the water sip well through the soil without getting the soil too wet.
 Remember to use a container with proper drainage to allow excess water to flow through.

 The potting soil should also be well-drained.
 Cactus mix makes a perfect choice for snake plants.
 Since snake plants don’t require nutritionally rich soils since they are slow growers, you can add sand to the potting soil to boost drainage.